polterguy/phosphorusfive-dox/chapter-14.md

 ![alt tag](screenshots/chapter-14-1.png)

-Above you can see that we have two pager buttons, which allows the user to move back and forward in his list of contacts.
-In addition, we have a *"Create"* button, that allows him to create a new contact.
-When he creates, or edits an existing contact, his form will look like the following.
+Above you can see that we have two pager buttons, which allows the user to move back and forward in the list of contacts.
+In addition, we have a *"Create"* button, that allows the user to create a new contact.
+When the user creates, or edits an existing contact, the form will look like the following.

 ![alt tag](screenshots/chapter-14-2.png)

-When he tries to delete a user, he will get a modal warning, asking him to confirm deletion.
+When the user tries to delete an entry, a modal warning will be shown, asking the user to confirm deletion.

 ![alt tag](screenshots/chapter-14-3.png)